trishoolamohan2311-creator/columbia-asia-hospital-analytics/README.md

 ### 1. Main Dashboard

-Provides a hospital-wide view of key performance indicators including:
+Gives a hospital-wide perspective of key performance indicators such as:

 - Total Doctors: **22**
 - Total Patients: **9,216**